 Intranet-Based Site-to-Site

-The importance of a site-to-site VPN becomes evident when every location possesses unique processes or resources that the entire organization needs access to.
+The importance of a site-to-site VPN becomes evident when every location possesses unique processes or resources that the entire organisation needs access to.
 For instance, with an Intranet-based Site-to-Site VPN established among multiple corporate branches, each branch can access updated design blueprints customized for clients, regardless of their geographical location.

 Site-to-site VPNs have been around for a long time, even predating the modern internet, due to their connection to ARPANET and the inception of Transmission Control Protocol/Internet Protocol (TCP/IP) traffic.